PetCaseFinder

 Plain-English summary

-A female Shih-Tzu dog was experiencing chronic vomiting and vomiting blood, which didn't improve with regular treatments.
-Because her symptoms were not very specific, the vet performed an endoscopy, which is a procedure to look inside her stomach, and took a small tissue sample for testing.
-The results showed she had atrophic gastritis, a rare condition in dogs that damages the stomach lining.
-She was treated with corticosteroids, which help reduce inflammation and support healing, along with a special diet that was low in fat and easy to digest.
-After a few weeks, her symptoms improved, and a follow-up endoscopy eight months later showed her stomach lining had healed well.
+A female Shih-Tzu was suffering from chronic vomiting and throwing up blood, which didn’t improve with regular treatments.
+After an endoscopy and biopsy, the vet diagnosed her with atrophic gastritis, a condition that damages the stomach lining.
+The dog was treated with corticosteroids to reduce inflammation and a special diet that was low in fat and easy to digest.
+Within a few weeks, her symptoms improved significantly, and a follow-up endoscopy showed her stomach lining had healed completely.

 Abstract